XueshunLin/Tensorflow-Multi-Variate-Time-Series-Analysis/README.md

 This project depict a sub anomaly detection system of a Smart Hybrid Quantum Task Scheduler, appear in the right half image of the system structure below
 ![image-structure](https://github.com/Yagami11111/Tensorflow-Muti-Variate-Time-Series-Analysis/blob/main/pictures/structure.png)

-The system focused on time series anomaly detection and forecasting to enhance the availability of quantum computers.
-It includes phases such as data loading, preprocessing, anomaly detection, and forecasting using various models.
-The goal is to create accurate models for detecting anomalies in IoT sensor data and forecasting future values, ultimately developing a forecasting-boosted anomaly detection system.
+The objective is to leverage machine-learning methods to build a robust system for both forecasting and detecting anomalies from IoT sensor data that may affect the operation of quantum units.

 Training and deploying process described in the graphs below.
 ![image-structure](https://github.com/Yagami11111/Tensorflow-Muti-Variate-Time-Series-Analysis/blob/main/pictures/training.png)